 You can try brute forcing your backup using special software.
 A brute force attack is when you let a machine (or, in most cases, multiple machines) test all possible password combinations one by one.
 Sometimes it can take weeks to find the right combination.
 It all depends on the difficulty of the password.

 If you don’t want to let the machines do the job, the only option left is do it yourself.
-You can try some techniques to remember your forgotten iPhone backup password or to simply guess what it can be.
+You can try some techniques to remember your forgotten iTunes backup password or to simply guess what it can be.
 Did you know that nearly 20% of passwords are the birth date of their creator?

 Here are some ideas: